 WHM Reseller Limits Administration or CloudLinux LVE for Reseller is one of the important topics for our shared hosting server’s WHM based reseller users.
 As all our Shared WHM based Reseller hosting has a certain limitation (CPU, Physical Memory, I/O, Number of Processes, Entry process, etc.) by LVE since 2017.

 How WHM Reseller Limits can be helpful for my reselling business?

-WHM Reseller Limits is also set from the LVE that no other users are affected by a noisy user.
-The concept is developed by our partner CloudLinux OS that when a user hits the limit, you can upsell them to a higher-level or better plan without moving them to another server.
+WHM Reseller Limits are also set from the LVE so that no other users are affected by a noisy user.
+The concept is developed by our partner CloudLinux OS that when a user hits the limit, you can upsell them to a higher level or better plan without moving them to another server.
 Furthermore, by creating hosting packages based on resource utilization and flexibility features you could completely change your pricing policy and save old customers while attracting new ones.
 As a result of this expanded offering, you could increase profits using the WHM Reseller Limits option.

 LVE Manager for Reseller

 All our WHM based shared reseller hosting plan users are provisioned under LVE and LVE Manager access available on their WHM as shown below